-From our testing we have found that beads have a hard time absorbing fragrances if they are completely saturated or swimming in fragrance oil.
+From our testing, we have found that beads have a hard time absorbing fragrances if they are completely saturated or swimming in fragrance oil.
 For best results, the beads should simply be coated with fragrance and appear wet when you add the fragrance and shake it up.
-A good way to tell if you have added too much fragrance at once is if the fragrance pools at the bottom of your jar after sitting for a few minutes.
+A good way to tell if you have added too much fragrance at once is if the fragrance pools at the bottom of the jar after sitting for a few minutes.

 What can I do if I add too much fragrance?

 Aroma beads are not ruined if you add too much fragrance and can't get it to absorb.
 It's easy to fix!